 Camp at Mammoth.
 If you understand the beauty of winter camping, you might consider Mammoth Campground-the only camp in Yellowstone that is open during winter.
 The campground is located near the North Entrance and the facilities at Mammoth Hot Springs.
 You can find more about Mammoth camp here.

-Four More Things You Should Know Before Going to Yellowstone During Winter
+Three Other Things You Should Know Before Going to Yellowstone During Winter

 1. If you tend to be impatient in traffic, you will be happy to know Yellowstone is far less crowded in winter compared to summer.
 Perhaps many people don’t actually know Yellowstone is open during this period of the year or they don’t like snow and cold weather.